How to use Zendesk triggers to auto CC agents on new tickets (and a simpler way)

 Step 3: Create the trigger

-This is the last piece of the puzzle, where you define the logic that tells your webhook when to jump into action.
+This is the final step, where you define the logic that tells your webhook when to jump into action.

 2. Give it a specific Name, like "Auto CC Agents for Acme Corp Tickets".